gw-ospo/curioss-patterns/github-project-workflow.md

 Use one shared project board as the central place to track all OSPO activities across repositories and teams.

 2. **Standardize work intake using GitHub Issues:**
-Represent tasks as issues and link them to the project board, ensuring required fields and context are captured consistently.
+Represent tasks as issues and link them to the project board, including required fields, such as assignees, ticket, and project details.

 3. **Structure work with labels, milestones, and iterations:**
-Apply labels for work type and priority, use milestones for major deliverables, and iterations to align work with academic terms.
+Apply labels for work type and priority, use milestones for large deliverables, and iterations to plan work over time.

 4. **Streamline managment of multiple repositories:**
 Github enables issues from any repository to be managed within any project.